Cybersecurity Concepts

 Cryptographic algorithms can be categorised into two main types as follows:

 • Symmetric encryption: In this type of encryption, the same key is used for encryption and decryption; hence, it is sometimes called the private key or shared key encryption.
 The encryption key is sent through a secured channel so that it can be used to decrypt the data.
-The main advantage of this type of encryption scheme is that it is relatively less expensive to create the cypher, making it less computationally expensive and faster to decrypt.
-A major disadvantage of this type of encryption is that the encryption key could be compromised when it is being transferred from the sender to the receiver.
-In case a third party views the key, the person or application could use it to decrypt the data, compromising the confidentiality and integrity of the data.
+The main advantage of this type of encryption scheme is that it is relatively less expensive to create the cypher, making it less computationally costly and faster to decrypt.
+A significant disadvantage of this type of encryption is that the key could be compromised when it is transferred from the sender to the receiver.
+If a third party views the key, the person or application could use it to decrypt the data, compromising the confidentiality and integrity of the data.
 Some common examples of symmetric encryption algorithms are Data Encryption Standard (DES), Triple DES (3DES), Advanced Encryption Standard (AES), and Twofish.

 • Cybercriminals can use it to hijack the data of individuals and organisations, demanding a ransom to be paid before they can access their data, the so-called ransomware attack.